P-wig/Guild-Logger/README.md

 - [ ] Deploy to Amazon Elastic Beanstalk (EBS) after Flask dashboard is complete
 - [ ] Configure AWS networking/security for bot and database communication

-## 📝 Next Steps
+## 📝 Next Steps & Reminders
-- Complete Flask dashboard CRUD functionality for users and events
+- Complete CRUD functionality for users and events in the admin dashboard
-- Add authentication and admin controls
+- Add and test logout route and session management
+- Ensure all admin routes are protected by login and authorization checks
 - Integrate Discord bot with database for live event tracking
 - Prepare deployment scripts and AWS resources after core features are ready
+- **Update `DISCORD_REDIRECT_URI` in `.env` and Discord Developer Portal when deploying to AWS**
+- **Add your production domain to Discord OAuth2 Redirects before going live**
+- Use `.env` for tokens/keys and sensitive config
+- Keep bot and web app loosely coupled
+- Prioritize data integrity, admin usability, and security

 ## 📌 Notes
 - Use `.env` for tokens/keys and sensitive config